whymikey/calculator/README.md

 - Perform addition, subtraction, multiplication, and division
 - Clear and reset calculations
 - Responsive and modern design
-- Fast and lightweight thanks to Vite bundling

 ## Tech Stack 🛠